Orwell Astronomical Society (Ipswich)

 Theme: Comet Hale-Bopp.

 OASI hosted a very successful Open Weekend 11-14 April 1997 to observe comet Hale-Bopp.
-The news media had given the comet a lot of coverage during the preceding month; BBC TV weather reports had often referred to it.
-Hale-Bopp was so bright that people who would not normally even notice a full Moon were able to find it!
+The news media had given the comet considerable coverage during the preceding month; BBC TV weather reports had often referred to it.
+The comet was so bright that people who would not normally even notice a full Moon were able to find it!

 OASI had all the usual publicity in place: posters in libraries, tourist information offices, schools and shops, together with adverts in the local press and an interview with BBC Radio Suffolk.

-Saturday evening arrived; but skies were still clear, where were the clouds?
-Once more the Observatory was full of visitors until after 22:30.
+Saturday evening arrived and the sky was still clear, where were the clouds?
+Once more the Observatory was full of visitors until after 10.30pm.
 Again, we primarily relied upon the 26 cm refractor for observing Hale-Bopp, supplemented with binoculars and small telescopes on all five balconies (the smaller instruments also spent some time showing visitors the Moon and Mars).
 The Observatory was so busy that we also set up two pairs of binoculars on tripods on the grass lawn at the front of the school to provide an extra viewing point.

 Skies remained generally clear on the Sunday and Monday evenings, with only occasional cloud intervening.
 Numbers of visitors on Sunday and Monday were less than on Friday or Saturday, but still very encouraging.